KaitlynKeil/ThinkStats2/code/reports/report2.md

 Even with this amount of self-awareness, slightly less than 17% had received treatment at the time of the survey.

 The next step was to look at how old the respondents were when they first received treatment.
 Using the data from those who had already received treatment to produce a survival curve (how long did the person live before treatment) as well as those who reported an alcohol problem in the past year (thus still need treatment) resulted in Figure 1 through Kaplan-Meier estimation.
+As a note, where age was not reported or calculable for a respondant, I resampled the other ages within that category in order to not loose numbers in the analysis.
+Because of this, these are all approximations.
 At over 80 years of age, more than 20% of people still have not received any sort of treatment for alcohol, despite an apparent need.

 ![Treatment SF](https://github.com/KaitlynKeil/ThinkStats2/blob/master/code/reports/treatmentSF.png)